diyfr/openjdk8-alpine-fonts/README.md

 OpenJdk 8 on alpine version, with fonts ttf-dejavu,ttf-ubuntu-font-family, TimeZone update capatibility and custom CA loader.

-Sample Dockerfile for you java app :
+Sample Dockerfile for you java app in OpenJDK 8 :
 ```
 FROM diyfr/openjdk8-alpine-fonts
 ENV LANG fr_FR.UTF-8